Discrete field theory: symmetries and conservation laws: Introduction

-In 1990s J.~Marsden et al.~discretized basic general theorems of field theory: the Euler--Lagrange equations and the Noether theorem on a $2$-dimensional grid; see \cite[Eq.~(5.2) and~(5.7)]{Mardsen-etal-98}, cf.~\cite[Eq.~(60) and~(69)]{Kraus-15}, \cite[Theorem~5.2.37]{Hydon-Mansfield-04}.
-These results extend the ones obtained earlier for $1$-dimensional difference equations; see \cite{Hydon-Mansfield-04} for references.
-Discrete Euler--Lagrange equations in~\S\ref{ssec-statements} are straightforward generalizations of the known ones; but Discrete Noether Theorem~\ref{th-Noether} is different.
-M.~Kraus et al.~have stepped beyond the Lagrangian formulation \cite{Kraus-15}.
-A general discretization approach to hydrodynamics was introduced by E.~Gawlik et al.~in 2010s \cite[\S4]{Gawlik-Mullen-Pavlov-Marsden-Desbrun-10}.
+In \gram{the} 2010s M.~Kraus et al.~have stepped beyond the Lagrangian formulation \cite{Kraus-15}.
+A discretization of hydrodynamics was introduced by E.~Gawlik et al. \cite[\S4]{Gawlik-Mullen-Pavlov-Marsden-Desbrun-10}.
 They derived general Euler--Poincare equations and Kelvin--Noether theorem \cite[\S3]{Gawlik-Mullen-Pavlov-Marsden-Desbrun-10}.
-Their approach was based on discretization of the diffeomorphism group, thus was applicable to rather specific class of models.
-In~2017 E.~Mansfield et al.~discussed conservation laws for finite-element approximations~\cite{Mansfield-etal-17}.
+Their approach was based on the discretization of the diffeomorphism group, thus applied to a rather specific class of models. {}

 There was a folklore belief that no conserved discrete energy-momentum tensor exists in this framework.
-E.g., in 2016 D.~Chelkak, A.~Glazman, and S.~Smirnov introduced a ``halfway'' conserved tensor \cite[Corollary~2.12(1)]{Chelkak-Smirnov-16}, cf.~\cite{Suzuki-16}.
+E.g., in 2016 D.~Chelkak, A.~Glazman, and S.~Smirnov introduced a ``halfway'' conserved tensor \cite[Corollary~2.12(1)]{Chelkak-Smirnov-16}; cf.~\cite{Suzuki-16}.
 Even the notion of a rank~2 symmetric tensor itself is hard to discretize \cite[\S7]{Arnold-etal-10}.
-But in \S\ref{ssec-quick} and \S\ref{ssec-Electrodynamics} we construct an exactly conserved discrete energy-momentum tensor, approximating the continuum one at least for free fields.
+But in \gram{the} 2000s V.~Dorodnitsyn discretized energy and momentum conservation in some particular cases \cite[Example in \S8 of Ch.~III]{Dorodnitsyn-04}.
+R1P7{His construction, like the other known ones, was based on moving the points of a $2$-dimensional lattice.} R12P1{We extend it using a new approach not relying on any continuous motion or symmetry.
+As a result, in Theorem~\ref{cor-free}} we construct an exactly conserved discrete energy-momentum tensor, approximating the continuum one at least for free fields.

-Great success of discrete models forces to search for a general discretization method and even to reconsider the old idea that the Universe is discrete rather than continuous.
+\gram{The} great success of discrete models forces us to search for a general discretization method and even to build the whole field theory starting from discrete rather than continuous space and time \cite{bender-etal-94}.